-"AraTheJay is the future of Ghanaian music": Fiifi Adinkra
+"AratheJay is the future of Ghanaian music": Fiifi Adinkra

 "The future is very bright for him.
 I can confidently say he would enter the global market soon and bring home many awards."

-Earlier, YEN.com.gh reported that AraTheJay had joined Nana Ama McBrown on the September 22nd episode of Onua Showtime.
+Earlier, YEN.com.gh reported that AratheJay joined Nana Ama McBrown on the September 22 episode of Onua Showtime.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!